LeonMar97/Baba-is-You-remake/README.md

 Tab - shows mini-menu while in video
 Z - undo your previous action
 R - restart the board

+##Load Levels
+while in game after each level the game save its progress and can be accessesed from menu in option load leve(the levels are save in strings and not loaded from the file again).

 ## Compile and run

 The levels of the game are pre-written into external file which the program reads.